kosperera/devcontainers/README.md

 - Run command: `Rebuild and Reopen in Container`

 > To get started with your own development container, you will want to have a look at [create a dev container page][ms-devcontainers-create-docs] for full-blown instructions.

-### `.devcontainer`
-These are configured to use `docker-compose` to spawn development container.
-Check out the `docker-compose.yml` to learn full-blown configurations.

-### `.vscode`
-These development containers are configured to build and run the source within VS Code.
-Check out the `tasks.json` to learn more.

 ## Feedback
 If you have any technical problems with VS Code or Development Containers, you are better off [asking VS Code Support directly][vscode-support], since you'll end up getting a much faster response back that way.